 “You can’t beat the old days” and “Golden age of cinema” are phrases batted about frequently, and with good reason.
 With Netflix and other streaming sites, the novelty and atmosphere of watching films is slowly disappearing.
 But one cinema in Headingley, Leeds really takes you back in time.
-Every detail of the venue is steeped in nostalgia.
+Every detail of the Cottage Road Cinema is steeped in nostalgia.
+From the posters advertising new films to, deep and comfortable cinema seats.

 It was originally a motor garage before being renovated during the 1900s by Owen Brooks, who was a pioneering film cameraman and had made short news films that were shown in the Tivoli Theatre in Leeds.
 The garage was an assembly shop for a Victorian mansion of a wealthy silk merchant in Castle Grove.